AdobeDocs/campaign-classic.pt-BR/help/delivery/using/configuring-the-mobile-application-android.md

    ![](assets/nmac_android.png)

-1. Certifique-se de que o mesmo **[!UICONTROL Integration key]** é definido no Adobe Campaign e no código do aplicativo por meio do SDK. <!--For more on this, refer to [this section](integrating-campaign-sdk-into-the-mobile-application.md).-->
+1. Verifique se a mesma **[!UICONTROL Integration key]** está definida no Adobe Campaign e no código do aplicativo por meio do SDK. <!--For more on this, refer to [this section](integrating-campaign-sdk-into-the-mobile-application.md).-->

    >[!NOTE]
    >